gotDoubleDots/powderdissolution/README.md

 # powderdissolution
 How to dissolve nutritional powders

+Add to cup 7/9 full.

+Let sit 30 sec

+Stir with normal fork around 40 seconds, then remove fork & wait 85 seconds

-Add to cup 7/9 full. let sit 30 sec, stir with normal fork around 40 seconds, keep fork in 2 minutes.
-Remove fork.
-Drink.
+Stir with normal fork around 40 seconds, then keep fork in & wait 120 seconds

+Drink :: do so in 2 sips in short succession, then wait 5-10 seconds : then lithegulp :  then wait 5 5-10 seconds & drink until satiated in 1 sip

+github.com/aqxiy/lithegulp